shuqike/VD-transformer/README.md

 PixMC https://github.com/ir413/mvp/tree/master/pixmc

+PixMC features a combination of two robotic arms and grippers:

+1. Franka: A 7-DoF arm equipped with a 2-DoF gripper, commonly used for research, manufactured by Franka Emika.
+2. Kuka with Allegro: A Kuka LBR iiwa arm that has 7 DoFs and a 4-finger Allegro hand with 16 DoFs (4 DoFs per finger), resulting in a total of 23 DoFs.

 ## Vision components

 There are two alternative ways to learn general visual representations: masked autoencoders (MAE) or vision transformer adapters (ViT-Adapter).